cloudytuts/website/content/en/tutorials/kubernetes/how-to-make-immutable-configmaps.md

 ```

 {{< note >}}
 By default, ConfigMaps and Secrets will not be immutable.
-The state was be explicitly set in order for it to be enabled.
+The state must be explicitly set in order for it to be enabled.
 {{< /note >}}

 ## Benefits